Formulae-Litterae-Chartae/formulae-capitains-nemo/README.md

 ### 2. Start the app:
 1. activate the virtualenv (e.g., `source .venv/bin/activate`)
 2. install the requirements via `pip install -r requirements.txt` within in the venv and from the `formulae-capitains-nemo` folder
-3. Optional: set-up
+3. Optional: set-up Elastic Search via: `.env`
+  1. For local development: `ELASTICSEARCH_URL = "http://localhost:9200"` -> requires: [local es instance](#run-elastic-search-local)
 3. If the requirements have been installed properly, you can launch `python3 app.py` within the env and in `formulae-capitains-nemo` folder
 4. Reach the site via [127.0.0.1:5000](http://127.0.0.1:5000)

-### Run a local instance of Elastic Search
+### Run Elastic Search local
-1.
+1. Make sure that you have a few Gigabytes of RAM free
+2. cd `formulae-capitains-nemo` folder
+3. `docker-compose up`
+4.  es8 exited with code 137 -> Not enough memory free

 ### How are static files handled?
 1. https://flask.palletsprojects.com/en/2.3.x/quickstart/#static-files